 SWEP will receive your application and we will process and triage your application.
 Once your application is processed, a letter will be sent to you informing you of the status of your application.
 If you do not receive a letter within two weeks, please contact your prescriber or SWEP’s Customer Service line on 1300 PH SWEP (1300 747 937).

 Depending on the equipment, further documents may be needed to complete the application process.
 These will be sent to either you or your prescriber.
 Please ask your prescriber or call SWEP to clarify any questions you may have about these documents.

 If the subsidy does not cover the full cost of the equipment, a gap funding form may be sent to you to complete.
 This form will inform SWEP as to how the remainder of the cost is to be paid.

 When funding is available, SWEP will call you to check if the equipment or customisation is still needed and then place an order.

-If you think you are eligible for SWEP funding please contact us or request an appointment with one of our friendly Podiatrists look forward to seeing you in Boronia, Chadstone, Collins Street (Melbourne CBD), East Bentleigh, Moe, Morwell, Sale, Sandringham, Traralgon, Warragul or Yarram.
+If you think you are eligible for SWEP funding please contact us or request an appointment with one of our friendly Podiatrists look forward to seeing you in Boronia, Chadstone, Collins Street (Melbourne CBD), East Bentleigh, East Melbourne, Moe, Morwell, Mount Waverley, Pakenham, Sale, Sandringham, Traralgon, Warragul & Yarram.